best diving in mexico

 Days 3-7

 Over five full dive days, you will be able to experience some of our favourite sites such as El Canyon, the Boiler, Red Rocks, Roca Partida, Cabo Pearse, Punta Tosca and Roca Oneal.
-Average of four dives a day.
-Expect to see the friendliest giant mantas in the world, bottlenose dolphins, up to ten species of sharks and loads of fish.
+We will do our best to provide 4 dives a day subject to other dive boats being onsite, weather and only 3 dives on the day of mandatory inspection by the Mexican navy.
+Expect to see the friendliest giant mantas in the world, bottlenose dolphins, up to 11 species of sharks and loads of fish.
 We will also have other activities to keep you busy such as kayaking and paddle boarding.
 Or simply relax in our hot tub.

 Day 8